golang/dep/README.md

 #### Changing dependencies

-When you want to do the following for one or more dependencies:
+If you want to:

 * Change the allowed `version`/`branch`/`revision`
 * Switch to using a fork

-do the following:
+for one or more dependencies, do the following:

 1. Modify your `Gopkg.toml`.
 1. Run